Feta Tzatziki

 • TOTAL

-We love this thick and creamy yogurt sauce with fresh cucumber, lemon, dill and feta cheese.
-It’s brightly flavored and is perfect to serve with veggies, pita chips, grilled meats and even on sandwiches.
+We love this thick, creamy yogurt sauce with fresh cucumber, lemon, dill, and feta cheese.
+It’s brightly flavored and perfect for serving with veggies, pita chips, grilled meats, and even sandwiches.
 There are two options for the yogurt.
 The easiest is to use Greek yogurt.
-However, you can also use strain plain yogurt.
-This removes extra moisture.
-To do this, place the yogurt in a fine mesh strainer that has been lined with cheesecloth or paper towels and rest it over a bowl.
-Place into the refrigerator for 3 to 4 hours so the yogurt can drain.
+However, you can also use strained plain yogurt.
+To strain yogurt, place it in a fine mesh strainer lined with cheesecloth or paper towels and rest it over a bowl.
+Place the yogurt into the refrigerator for 3 to 4 hours to drain.
 Then, discard the liquid.

 You Will Need

-2 (7-ounce) containers Greek yogurt, we use Fage
+2 (7oz) containers Greek yogurt, we use Fage

 2 tablespoons fresh lemon juice